itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

 1. Kristen has reached out for the 4th time this month to see if I need geofencing.
 She hasn't attempted to explain what it is.
-2. Catherine has reaching out a 2nd time to see if I need help with bottlenecks, to turn time into dollars.
+2. Catherine has reached out a 2nd time to see if I need help with bottlenecks, to turn time into dollars.
 3. Jack has reached out for the 4th time and wants to make my email marketing dreams come true.